-The Chicago Building Code does not include seismic lateral load design therefore it is recommended to utilize the International Building Code (IBC), 2009 Edition.
-The Seismic Site Classification according to IBC 2009 for the proposed Fire Station building in City of Chicago, Illinois is provided in this section.
-The soil is classified per section 1613.5.2 "Site Class Definitions" per the 2009 edition of the International Building Code for the average properties on the top 100 feet of subsurface materials.
-The soil borings (B-1 to B-5) were drilled and sampled to a termination depth of 30 feet to 50 feet below existing ground level which encountered loose sandy soil overlying very stiff to hard silty clay till soils for the 30 feet to 50 foot depth.
+The Chicago Building Code does not include seismic lateral load design therefore it is recommended to utilize the International Building Code (IBC), 2012 Edition.
+The Seismic Site Classification according to IBC 2012 for the proposed Fire Station building in City of Chicago, Illinois is provided in this section.
+The soil is classified per section 1613.3.2 "Site Class Definitions" per the 2012 edition of the International Building Code for the average properties on the top 100 feet of subsurface materials which refers to Chapter 20 of the ASCE 7-10 Load Determination Book.
+Therefore the site soil is classified per Table 20.3-1 'Site Classification' of Chapter 20 of the ASCE 7-10 Load Determination book.

+The soil borings (B-1 to B-11) were drilled and sampled to a termination depth of 30 feet to 50 feet below existing ground level which encountered loose sandy soil overlying very stiff to hard silty clay till soils for the 30 feet to 50 foot depth.
 Bedrock in this project area was not encountered at the termination depth of 30 feet to 50 feet below the existing grade and bedrock is generally 90 to 100 feet below the existing grade level from previous experience in this area.
-The blow counts range greater than 15 blows per foot but less than 50 blows per foot which indicate on average the soil conditions by Seismic Site Class definition of this site is "Site Class D" (Stiff Soil) per the 2009 International Building Code.
-The proposed Fire Station Building should be seismically designed based on the 2009 IBC.
+The blow counts range greater than 15 blows per foot but less than 50 blows per foot which indicate on average the soil conditions by Seismic Site Class definition of this site is "Site Class D" (Stiff Soil) per the 2012 International Building Code and the ASCE 7-10 Load Determination Book.
+The proposed Fire Station Building should be seismically designed based on the 2012 IBC.